IU-PR/xai/content/docs/Groups/Integrated Gradients and Attention Visualization for Cost-efficient adaptation method.md

 - For each step, we compute the gradient of the target logit with respect to the interpolated embedding.
 - Attributions are obtained by summing the gradients and scaling by the difference from baseline.
 - We sum attributions across embedding dimensions to get a single score per token.
-- Captum’s `IntegratedGradients` implementation was used for reliable integration and convergence checks.

 ### 2. Attention Visualization